Want to talk to a counsellor?

 Are you a student-parent who you needs access to a breastfeeding room?
 The GSAED manages one, which is located at room 230E, in Déjà-Vu, between Morisset Hall (MRT) (level 2) and the Thompson Residence (THN).

 The room can be accessed via a door lock code.
 Contact the GSAED to inquire about access to the room.

 University of Ottawa Protection Services is available 24 hours a day, 7 days a week.

 To report an emergency: 613-562-5411 (or ext.
 5411)

 For non-urgent matters: 613-562-5499 (or ext.
 5499)

-Accessiblity (Human Rights Office)
+Accessibility (Human Rights Office)

-The Accessibility Hubs provides information and tools about accessibility on campus for individuals living with a disability (including mental health-related issues).
+The Accessibility Hub provides information and tools about accessibility on campus for individuals living with a disability (including mental health-related issues).
 It also aims to help students, educators and administrators identify and remove barriers to accessibility, to promote and foster inclusion and to improve accessibility for everyone on campus.

-uOttawa just launched its new Indigenous Portal.
-It aims to provide Indigenous students with all the tools and resources they need to succeed, such as information on the programs or bursaries offered, how to use the library’s resources and how to take part in community activities.
+The Indigenous Portal aims to provide Indigenous students with all the tools and resources they need to succeed, such as information on the programs or bursaries offered, how to use the library’s resources and how to take part in community activities.
 The Portal also aspires to increase visibility and awareness of Indigenous culture on campus to ensure that the landscape of the University of Ottawa reflects its vibrant, active, and diverse Indigenous community.